Intersection patterns of set systems on manifolds with slowly growing homological shatter functions: Introduction

 \section{Introduction}

 A classical line of research in discrete geometry investigates generalizations of properties of convex sets beyond convexity, with a particular attention to topological conditions.
-At least three distinct lines of enquiry emerged:
+At least three distinct lines of inquiry emerged:

-\begin{description} \item[(A)] Generalizing families of convex sets into {\em acyclic/good covers}, meaning set systems in topological spaces such that every subfamily has empty or homologically/homotopically trivial intersection; an early example is Helly's topological theorem~\cite{helly1930systeme}, see also the survey of Tancer~\cite{tancer2012intersection} for an overview.
+\begin{description} \item[(A)] Generalizing families of convex sets into \emph{acyclic/good covers}, meaning set systems in topological spaces such that every subfamily has empty or homologically/homotopically trivial intersection; an early example is Helly's topological theorem~\cite{helly1930systeme}, see also the survey of Tancer~\cite{tancer2012intersection} for an overview.

-\item[(B)] Reformulating properties of convex sets of $\R^d$ as properties of linear maps into $\R^d$ and investigating their generalizations to {\em continuous} maps into $\R^d$, typically via theorems of Borsuk-Ulam type; an early example is the topological Radon theorem of Bajmóczy and Bárány~\cite{bajmoczy1979common} and more examples can be found {\em e.g.} in the survey of Bárány and Soberón~\cite{barany2018tverberg}.
+\item[(B)] Reformulating properties of convex sets of $\R^d$ as properties of linear maps into $\R^d$ and investigating their generalizations to \emph{continuous} maps into $\R^d$, typically via theorems of Borsuk-Ulam type; an early example is the topological Radon theorem of Bajmóczy and Bárány~\cite{bajmoczy1979common} and more examples can be found \emph{e.g.} in the survey of Bárány and Soberón~\cite{barany2018tverberg}.

-\item[(C)] Analyzing set systems whose nerve enjoy properties of nerves of convex sets, like {\em $d$-collapsibility} or {\em $d$-Lerayness}; an early example is the sharpening of the Fractional Helly theorem by Kalai~\cite{kalai1984intersection} and the work of Alon et al.~\cite{transversal-hypergraph} establishes several landmark results. \end{description}
+\item[(C)] Analyzing set systems whose nerve enjoy properties of nerves of convex sets, like \emph{$d$-collapsibility} or \emph{$d$-Lerayness}; an early example is the sharpening of the Fractional Helly theorem by Kalai~\cite{kalai1984intersection} and the work of Alon et al.~\cite{transversal-hypergraph} establishes several landmark results. \end{description}

-Two decades ago, Kalai and Meshulam~\cite{KM} proposed conjectures relating approaches~(A) and~(C), towards what they called a theory of {\em homological VC dimension}.
-First, in order to generalize the notion of {\em good cover}, let us measure the complexity of the intersection patterns of a set system $\F$ in a topological space by its \defn{$h$th homological shatter function}
+Two decades ago, Kalai and Meshulam~\cite{KM} proposed conjectures relating approaches~(A) and~(C), towards what they called a theory of \emph{homological VC dimension}.
+First, in order to generalize the notion of \emph{good cover}, let us measure the complexity of the intersection patterns of a set system $\F$ in a topological space by its \defn{$h$th homological shatter function}